1990 CMC BASEBALL CARDS VALUES

 Rookie cards of pitchers Willie Banks (Yankees), John Burkett (Padres) and catcher Sandy Alomar Jr. (Indians) have increased worth as well since their brief MLB tenures during the early 90s.
 Banks and Burkett have gained recognition as strong pitching prospects who never quite panned out, while Alomar developed into an all-star behind the plate and now does TV work for the Cleveland Indians.
 In top shape, their rookies sell in the $5-12 range and provide affordable thrills for 1990 CMC collectors.

-Read also: MAKE BASEBALL CARDS FROM PHOTOS
+Read also: BOB MAX BASEBALL CARDS NEVER MADE

 Of course, Condition is absolutely paramount to 1990 CMC card values.
 Even the biggest names may only fetch a buck or two in well-worn, creased condition.
 Cards need to maintain crisp corners, clean surfaces and firmly attached inches to earn solid dollar amounts.
 Paper quality flaws from CMC’s printing process like indentations, scratches or wrinkling further drag prices down.
 As such, the set presents a challenge to achieve and maintain pristine examples worthy of upper end money – a fitting test for those eager to own a piece of baseball’s past through the underrated 1990 CMC release.